RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 Adds an item to a cuckoo filter if the item did not exist previously.
 See documentation on `CF.ADD` for more information on this command.

-Note that this command may be slightly slower than `CF.ADD` because it must first check to see if the item exists.
+Note that this command is slower than `CF.ADD` as it first checks whether the item exists.

 ### Parameters